polkadot-developers/substrate-docs/content/md/en/docs/reference/command-line-tools/node-template.md

 ## benchmark <a name="node-benchmark"></a>

-Use the `node-template benchmark` command to benchmark runtime pallets.
+Use the `node-template benchmark` command to analyze the resources required to execute extrinsic calls in runtime pallets.
+You can analyze individual extrinsic calls in specific pallets or all extrinsic calls in all pallets.

 #### Basic usage